11. “Closing rituals” — Chemo, Round 6

 Ten minutes later, the phone buzzed again.
 My GP’s office wanted me to call back.
 “Will do,” I thought and shut my eyes.

-Fifteen minutes later the nurse asked me for my full name and birthday date — for the 500th time since I had first taken a seat in a hospital chair — and announced that the first of two chemotherapy drugs was about to be administered.
+Fifteen minutes later the nurse asked me for my full name and birthdate — for the 500th time since I had first taken a seat in a hospital chair — and announced that the first of two chemotherapy drugs was about to be administered.
 “Can’t a girl get some rest around here?”
 I muttered to myself.
 I grabbed my German ear plugs, donned a funny (and appropriate!) sleeping mask (“leave me alone”), and closed my eyes for the third time.

 Two hours later, the social worker dropped by.